Women Who Changed America

 See the sites downtown and around the U.S. Capitol where they and others made their marks and follow history along Pennsylvania Avenue, NW, where thousands of suffragists first marched for equality on March 3, 1913.

-If you like this Washington walking tour, you might also like: Embassy Row and Rainbow Pride D.C.
+If you like this Washington walking tour, you might also like: Logan Circle and Rainbow Pride D.C.

 Reviewers of this Washington Walk said: